AMWA-TV/is-11/docs/Interoperability.md

 ## Version Increments

 In order to prevent unnecessary polling of the Sink Metadata Processing API, changes to Inputs and Outputs are signalled via the IS-04 versioning mechanism.
-When the Input/Output parameters of a Sender/Receiver are modified, or when set of Inputs/Outputs associated with the Sender/Receiver is changed, the `version` attribute of the relevant IS-04 Sender/Receiver MUST be incremented.
+When the Input/Output parameters of a Sender/Receiver are modified, when set of Inputs/Outputs associated with the Sender/Receiver is changed, or when Status of Sender/Receiver is updated, then the `version` attribute of the relevant IS-04 Sender/Receiver MUST be incremented.

 If `PUT /constraints/active`, `DELETE /constraints/active` or `PUT /edid/base` operation applied to a Sender causes a change of Inputs, Source or Flow, their versions MUST be incremented as well.
 If such a change causes changes to the Connection API `/transportfile` resource, version of the relevant IS-04 Sender MUST be incremented.